vanshikaxcx/vanshikaxcx/README.md

 I’m passionate about turning ideas into code, exploring new technologies, and making sense of complex problems.
 Always up for a challenge, whether it’s a hackathon, a new framework, or figuring out why my code worked yesterday but not today.

 🛠️ **Currently working with:**
-- HTML, CSS, C, C++, Python, Tailwind CSS, JavaScript, MySQL, Netlify, Vercel, Render, Streamlit, Anaconda, AWS, Canva, Numpy, Pandas, Matplotlib
+- HTML, CSS, C, C++, Python, Tailwind CSS, JavaScript, MySQL, Netlify, Vercel, Render, Streamlit, Anaconda, AWS, Numpy, Pandas, Matplotlib
 - Interested in cloud deployment, data-driven apps, and automation.

 ---